 Check-In Question #1: How is my current portfolio working toward my goals?

 Investing is a marathon, not a sprint—but you still need to check in and reevaluate your strategy regularly.
-Revisit your mutual fund selection with your advisor.
 As a whole, is your portfolio performance on track?
-Do your selections still make sense with your long-term goals?
+Do your fund selections still make sense with your long-term goals?

 Check-In Question #2: What’s missing from my financial plan?